Sardonyc95/alx-system_engineering-devops/README.md

 - How to temporarily disable an alias
 #### Other help pages
 - How to execute commands from a file in the current shell

+## 0x04.
+Loops, conditions and parsing
+### Learning Objectives: [DevOps, Shell, Bash, Scripting]
+- How to create SSH keys
+- What is the advantage of using #!/usr/bin/env bash over #!/bin/bash
+- How to use while, until and for loops
+- How to use if, else, elif and case condition statements
+- How to use the cut command
+- What are files and other comparison operators, and how to use them

+## 0x05.
+Processes and signals
+### Learning Objectives: [DevOps, Shell, Bash, Syscall, Scripting]
+- What is a PID
+- What is a process
+- How to find a process’ PID
+- How to kill a process
+- What is a signal
+- What are the 2 signals that cannot be ignored